zhum/hoplang/README.md

 ## Notes

-  - Syntax will be described later in wiki
+  - Syntax is described in wiki
   - Hopstance - class for stream processing
   - hop method = do it!
   - createNewRetLineNum method = get current text and position, then process it,